deimantasa/secretum-mobile/README.md

 6. Download second copy of `GoogleServices-Info.plist`, rename it to `GoogleServices-Info-prod.plist` and put it to `../secretum/tools/environment-generator/` directory
 7. Go to `../secretum/tools/environment-generator/` and run `node environment-generator prod`.
 Firebase configs (prod) will be copied into right places with additional parameters
 if you'd like to have `dev` build too
-8. Go to your Firebase project and enable Firestore
+8. Go to your Firebase project and enable `anonymous authentication` within `Authentication`
+9. Go to your Firebase project and enable `Firestore Database`
-9. Set up Firestore rules up your preference
+10. Set up Firestore rules up your preference
-10. Delete existing `Secretum` app and build app from source
+11. Delete existing `Secretum` app and build app from source
-11. Check logs after registration - make sure to create right index (URLs are provided in console from Firestore)
+12. Check logs after registration - make sure to create right indexes (URLs are provided in console from Firestore)

 After you've set-up Firebase and linked its configuration - now you should be able to run the build locally.
 After you will create your user, all data will be linked to your Firestore.